Kauffman bracket skein modules of small 3-manifolds: Examples with tame skein modules

-is in the peripheral ideal as well.
-Now, the Newton polygon is the convex hull of the points The corner coefficients are again invertible and the slopes of the polygon are $0,-2,4, -4$ and $\infty$.
-Therefore, by Theorem \ref{thm:Dehn-filling_fin_gen} Dehn fillings of the figure-eight knot of slopes different than $0,\pm 4$ and $\infty$ have their skein module finitely generated over $\Z[A^{\pm 1}]$.
+Therefore, by Theorem \ref{thm:Dehn-filling_fin_gen}, Dehn fillings of the figure-eight knot of slopes different than $0,\pm 4$ and $\infty$ have their skein module finitely generated over $\Z[A^{\pm 1}]$.
 Of course, the Dehn filling of slope $\infty$ is $S^3$, so one can exclude the slope $\infty$ from the exception list.

+Similarly, the skein module of the complement of the $(2,2n+1)$-torus knot is generated over the boundary by $\emptyset$ and $n$ other links, denoted by $y,y^2,\ldots,y^n$ in \cite{GS03}.

-Similarly, it is proved in \cite[Lemma 5.1]{GS03} that the following element is in the peripheral ideal of the $(2,2n+1)$-torus knot for $n\geq 0$:
+It is proved in \cite[Lemma 5.1]{GS03} that the following element is in the peripheral ideal of the $(2,2n+1)$-torus knot for $n\geq 0$:

 The Newton polygon of $z$ is the convex hull of the points